MANO-B/FELIS/README.md

-# FELIS
+# FELIS for C-CAT database
-Function Especially for LIquid and Solid tumor clinical sequencing
+Function Especially for LIquid and Solid tumor clinical sequencing, for Japanese only.